Eric Lesser

 Eric Philip Lesser (born February 27, 1985) is an American lawyer and politician who served in the Massachusetts State Senate.
 Before representing his hometown of Longmeadow, Massachusetts, and neighboring communities in the Greater-Springfield area, he worked as a White House aide during the Obama administration.
 Lesser is one of the originators of the White House Passover Seder.
 In the 2022 Massachusetts race for Lieutenant Governor, Lesser lost the Democratic primary to Kim Driscoll.

-While in the State Senate, Lesser championed progressive causes, including advocating for a high-speed rail connection between eastern and western Massachusetts.
+While in the State Senate, Lesser advocated for a high-speed rail connection between eastern and western Massachusetts.
 He proposed and passed the Student Loan Borrower Bill of Rights as well as provisions for job training, tourism and the arts, substance abuse treatment, and environmental issues, among others.

-In 2016, Lesser was the only candidate in Massachusetts to receive the endorsement of President Barack Obama.

 Early life and education

 Lesser grew up in Longmeadow, Massachusetts, and graduated from Longmeadow High School.
 While in high school, Lesser worked with students, parents, and teachers to increase school funding and prevent lay offs.
 He also worked for Congressman Richard Neal and Senator Ted Kennedy.
 Lesser was an active member of Sinai Temple, coordinating volunteer activities for high school students, and an active volunteer with the Longmeadow Democratic Town Committee.

-Lesser's father, Martin, is a family doctor in Holyoke, Massachusetts, and a member of the Massachusetts National Guard.
-In 2010, he served a tour of duty in Iraq.
+Lesser's father, Martin, is a family doctor in Holyoke, Massachusetts.
+His father is a member of the Massachusetts National Guard and in 2010, served a tour of duty in Iraq.
 Lesser's mother, Joan, is a social worker in Holyoke.

 After high school, Lesser received his bachelor's degree in government from Harvard College.
 While in college, Lesser worked on Deval Patrick's gubernatorial campaign.
 He led the Harvard College Democrats and a policy group on Congressional Redistricting Reform.
 At Harvard University's Institute of Politics, he started a public policy research program.

 Lesser returned to Harvard after his work on Barack Obama's 2008 presidential campaign and in the Obama White House.
 He received his J.D. from Harvard Law School, where Business Insider named Lesser one of the "most impressive Harvard Law students."
-Lesser is a member of the Massachusetts Bar and the Federal District of Massachusetts Bar.